 The pandemic will not end by the time that voters cast their ballots for this fall’s November election, so voters need options to vote safely, including options for returning mail-in ballots.
 Voters should not have to travel further distances, face longer waits, and risk exposure to COVID-19 to use the single ballot return location in their county.

 If Abbott’s proclamation is allowed to stand, it will create voter confusion, restrict voting options for vulnerable groups, and limit voters’ ability to make a plan to vote safely.
-CLCA’s lawsuit seeks to uphold every eligible voter’s fundamental right to cast their vote and make their voice heard in our political process.
+CLCA’s lawsuit seeks to uphold every voter’s fundamental right to cast their vote and make their voice heard in our political process.
 Amid the COVID-19 pandemic, Texas voters should not have to choose between their health and safety and participating in their state’s democracy.